-Mayerson & Associates’ practice areas now include bullying, inclusion, assistive technology support, housing, employment, vocational/transition training, Carter (reimbursement) hearings, Connor (direct funding) hearings, suspension and expulsion hearings, discrimination and related damage claims, child protective services proceedings, IEP development, compensatory education, issues pertaining to residential, post-secondary and graduate school options, matters involving sexual abuse, insurance coverage disputes, custodial disputes, and the many situations where “reasonable accommodations” are warranted.
-To date, the firm has represented more than 1,000 families in more than 30 states.
+Mayerson & Associates’ core practice area is securing tuition funding under the federal IDEA statute.
+The firm also has experience in bullying, inclusion, assistive technology, employment, vocational/transition training, suspension and expulsion hearings, discrimination and related damage claims, child protective services proceedings, IEP development, and compensatory education.
+To date, the firm has represented more than 1,200 families in more than 30 states.
 The firm also consults internationally to families living abroad.

 Mayerson & Associates represented the plaintiffs in Anthony Starego, et al. v.
 NJSIAA, et al., (D.N.J.
 2013), a groundbreaking federal case that, when settled, awarded Anthony Starego, a varsity football player with autism, an unprecedented fifth season of competitive play and “inclusion” as a placekicker for his public high school.
 Anthony and his team then made history by going on to win the 2013 state championship, with Anthony contributing points from two successful field goals.